 I had this idea in my head that although the animals are bedding down during the day, if they heard the call they would take advantage of the opportunity and get up and grab a quick snack.
 Maybe thats a big part of my failures, calling at the wrong time of day.
 Thank you JoeNorth central plains region; Coyotes will bed down most of the daylight hrs.
 Up until right around Sunset.
 Unless other wise pressured from an external force.
 Most remain hunting/traveling after that.
 The next early morning as the Sun is rising.
 Some will be already bedded down for the day.
 When it is still dark out, prior to Sunrise.
 Other coyotes, will remain on the move hunting/traveling until around 9-10am.
 The left over stragglers will be on the move up around around 11am.
 Very few coyotes will be on the move after 11am.
 I base this info on what I've have personally seen.
 It is my opinion, once a coyote is bedded down.
 It will be reluctant to get up & respond to any type of calling sound.
 It is also my opinion once a coyote is bedded down.
 It is not that hungry.
 Because hunger will make a predator on the move until that hunger is satisfied.
 Of course....there are other factors.
 That will make that coyote get up onto it's feet to respond to a call sound.
 A few other factors being territorial issues & during breeding season.
 Speaking of dispersal/breeding season.
 I believe the scattering/dispersal of the yearlings.
 Is soley based on when the alpha female comes into heat.

 My experiences/opinions are not all inclusive to all coyotes at any given time.
 Bear that in mind.
 Because no one can state for a fact in all cases.
-When & when not a coyote may respond to a stimulus it sees, hears or scents.
+When & why a coyote may respond or not respond to a stimulus it sees, hears or scents.
 However, as I've stated before.
 IMO, a coyote that is on its feet.
 Is more prone to respond to a stimulus.
 Versus one that is bedded down.I had this idea in my head that although the animals are bedding down during the day, if they heard the call they would take advantage of the opportunity and get up and grab a quick snack.
 Maybe thats a big part of my failures, calling at the wrong time of day.
 Thank you Joe

 thank you again .
 I also to get out and test these things myself and come to my own conclusions with the coyotes here but your posts are giving me a lot of new ideas and perspectives that I likeMy experiences/opinions are not all inclusive to all coyotes at any given time.
 Bear that in mind.
 Because no one can state for a fact in all cases.
 When & when not a coyote may respond to a stimulus it sees, hears or scents.
 However, as I've stated before.
 IMO, a coyote that is on its feet.
 Is more prone to respond to a stimulus.
 Versus one that is bedded down.